cardano-foundation/CIPs/CIP-0086/README.md

 than to keep track of all the people who control various authorization tokens, at a given time.

+### Removing the original CIP-86 update transaction restriction

+In the first draft of this proposal, we prohibited CIP-86 oracle assignment updates and metadata updates from occurring in transactions that mint tokens, in order to avoid awkward clashes with CIP-25 metadata transactions.
+This was removed because, while it likely does not make sense to create CIP-25 and CIP-86 metadata for the same token in one transaction, it could feasibly make sense to want to update the metadata for other tokens while minting another one.

+We also originally required CIP-86 updates to occur in transactions that only send ADA from an oracle address (main or update, as appropriate), to prevent unforeseen interactions with other mechanisms that may have negative consequences.
+This requirement was removed for a two reasons.
+First, the reasoning above does not establish any specific issues with other transaction types.
+Second, it is too restrictive and creates unnecessary additional transactions for long sequences of updates, causing the update issuer to spend unnecessary transaction fees.
+Therefore, we decided to remove these unnecessary restrictions on CIP-86 update transactions.

 ### Implicit oracle assignment

 The implicit method of assigning a metadata oracle is needed